Xcraft-Inc/xcraft-core-cryo/doc/garbageCollector.md

     -- Select all persist actions to collect
     SELECT rowid, goblin AS goblinId
     FROM actions
-    WHERE type = 'persist'
-      AND commitId IS NOT NULL
-      AND rowid BETWEEN (
+    WHERE rowid BETWEEN (
         -- Select the first action to remove
         SELECT rowid
         FROM actions
-        WHERE type = 'persist'
+        WHERE goblin = goblinId
-          AND goblin = goblinId
+          AND type = 'persist'
           AND commitId IS NOT NULL
         ORDER BY rowid ASC
         LIMIT 1